Skip to content

 Prepare You – Managing Stress at the Head of the Bed

-Taking on the head of the bed is stressful, and feeling that we can’t or won’t perform the way we would like to are common.
-We have the knowledge, but in a moment of need our mind betrays us.
+Taking on the head of the bed is stressful, and feeling that we can’t or won’t perform how we would like to is common.
+We have the knowledge, but our minds betray us in a moment of need.
 This is because we neglected to confront the impact that acute stress has on us.
-Fortunately there are ways to inoculate ourselves against that kind of stress response.
-We show you how here as part of successful preparation for the head of the bed
+Fortunately, there are ways to inoculate ourselves against that stress response.
+We show you how here, as part of successful preparation for the head of the bed

-Here we give you four techniques you can practice to enhance your performance under pressure, and prepare yourself for the head of the bed..
-Each technique provides you with all the resources for both self-guided practice as well as in person learning in our performance lab.
+Here, we give you four techniques you can practice to enhance your performance under pressure and prepare yourself for the head of the bed.
+Each method provides you with all the resources for self-guided practice and in-person learning in our performance lab.

 box breathing